balkierode/assortedscripts/shell/qr.md

 ## What is this?

-Show qr code for any text.
+Show qr code for any text in terminal.
+(Yes terminal - no image).
+You can transfer to phone without going through the network or using a website.
 More details in [man qrencode](https://linux.die.net/man/1/qrencode)

 ## Install